Bambarello/Binarium-Masternode-Setup/README.md

 ## Section D: Preparing the Local wallet

 ***Step 1***
-* Download and install the Rhenium wallet [here](https://github.com/Rheniumnetwork/Wallets)
+* Download and install the Binarium wallet [here](https://github.com/binariumpay/binarium/releases)
 ***

 ***Step 2***
+* Create new receiving addres, name it MN01 as example.
-* Send EXACLY 10000 XRH to a receive address within your wallet.
+* Send EXACLY 1000 BIN to a receiving address within your wallet.
+* You may type the following command and press enter

+`sendtoaddress 1000 [your address]`

 ***

 ***Step 3***